Nathan's Famous

 Nathan's Famous, Inc., is an American company that operates a chain of fast-food restaurants specializing in hot dogs.
-The original Nathan's restaurant stands at the corner of Surf and Stillwell avenues in the Coney Island neighborhood of Brooklyn, New York City.
+The original Nathan's restaurant stands at the corner of Surf and Stillwell Avenues in the Coney Island neighborhood of Brooklyn, New York City.
 Its restaurants are primarily in the Northeastern United States.
 The company's headquarters are at One Jericho Plaza in Jericho, part of Oyster Bay, New York.

+In January 2026, it was announced that Nathan's Famous had agreed to be bought by Smithfield Foods in a $450 million, all-cash transaction.